CodeigniterOnFire/Boosted/README.md

  ----------
  JSON API

- On you model just use the onfire_ prefix on a specific method, this will enable the method in the controler using Reflexion the output will be a json encoded object of the return value of the model method.
+ On your model just use the onfire_ prefix on a  method, this will enable the method in the controler using Reflexion and Clousure.
+The output will be a json encoded object of the return value of the model method.

     MODEL